 Last weekend I participated in a competitive Netrunner tournament.
 (What is Netrunner?)
-Players from Dunedin and Christchurch participated in the tournament, hosted by us in Dunedin.
+Players from Dunedin and Christchurch participated in the tournament, it's cool that the regions were able to get together like that.
 We played the Startup format, which means there's around 300 legal cards we can play, all of which were created in the last couple of years by the Nisei organisation.
-In total there were 10 people in the tournament, 6 from Dunedin and 4 from Christchurch.
+In total there were 10 people in the tournament, 4 from Christchurch and 6 from Dunedin.

 I started playing Netrunner around December 2020 when a friend invited me to the weekly local friendly event out of the blue.
 I enjoyed it quite a bit and I kept returning to continue having fun and to improve my skills as a player.

 I still don't have much experience building decks as corp side, so I brought along a fairly generic Built To Last deck where the aim is to set up extremely strong ice to keep the runner out of the server where you're scoring the agendas.
 It's a fairly straightforward deck, but very powerful.
 I was impressed by this identity when I saw it played at locals, which is why I decided to play it in the tournament, though I still chose all the cards myself to put in my deck rather than taking somebody else's build.